-They book appointment with a doctor, then a psychologist all the time explaining their ‘issues’ while their little girl sits and listens to all the things that are wrong with her.
+They book appointments with a doctor and a psychologist, all the while explaining their “issues” while their little girl sits and listens to all the things that are wrong with her.
 Why won’t she concentrate?
 Why doesn’t she seem to want to play with her parents?
 There are hushed discussions at school because her parents are worried.
 She’s just not doing very well.
-Her frustration that her mom and dad don’t seem to understand her boil over and to her, they quite obviously have no idea what to do.
-They’re always fighting now about her it seems.
+Her frustration that her mom and dad don’t seem to understand her boils over, and to her, they quite obviously have no idea what to do.
+They’re always fighting now about her, it seems.
 Maybe there is a problem?
 She feels lost.

 Parenting tips don’t get to the root cause of the problem

 The issues get worse.
-Mom sees magazine articles and tips or dealing with a challenging child.
-Yes, she’s definitely challenging, mom thinks.
+Mom sees magazine articles and tips on dealing with a challenging child.
+Mom believes she is indeed difficult.
 Her child seems to be withdrawing from her.
 She just doesn’t seem to be getting through.
-She reads the parenting tips and hands them to dad who adopt the new approaches with enthusiasm.
-Some have minimal benefits but because they don’t deal with the root cause of the child’s discomfort, they largely go nowhere and simply provide a constantly shifting response.
-They suggest the parents limit their phone use and spent more time with their child, a sensible suggestion but that just doesn’t seem to be working.
-Mom can’t understand why every time she sits down with her daughter she gets a hostile response.
-Yesterday mom even got a Barbie thrown at her.
+She reads the parenting tips and hands them to Dad, who adopts the new approaches with enthusiasm.
+Some have minimal benefits, but because they don’t deal with the root cause of the child’s discomfort, they largely go nowhere and simply provide a constantly shifting response.
+They suggest the parents limit their phone use and spend more time with their child, a sensible suggestion, but that just doesn’t seem to be working.
+Mom can’t understand why every time she sits down with her daughter, she gets a hostile response.
+Yesterday, mom even got a Barbie thrown at her.

-Now admittedly the above example is a simple scenario and the cause here is obvious.
+Now admittedly, the above example is a simple scenario, and the cause here is obvious.
 You might also say that the parents in our fictitious scenario are being more than a little dense.
-Real families of course are much more complex with lots of interlinking factors, but it does give you an idea of the limitations of tips and how they can inadvertently lead parents down an unhelpful path.
-They are ideas for what to do about a behaviour but without understanding why that behaviour has started or how it is being sustained.
+Real families, of course, are much more complex, with lots of interlinking factors, but it does give you an idea of the limitations of tips and how they can inadvertently lead parents down an unhelpful path.
+They are ideas for what to do about a behaviour without understanding why that behaviour has started or how it is being sustained.
 Without that knowledge, any parent trying to deal with a behaviour issue is wearing a blindfold.

 Parenting tips are a quick-fix

-If we’re examining whether parenting tips work, we also have to look at how they feed in to our society-wide obsession with quick fixes.
-Look at media in general and it’s all about a fast way to do everything.
+If we’re examining whether parenting tips work, we also have to look at how they feed into our society’s wide obsession with quick fixes.
+Look at media in general, and it’s all about finding a fast way to do everything.
 Lose weight fast.
 Get rich quick.
 The emphasis is on solutions that are quick and painless.
-But if you and your family are suffering because of behaviour issues on the part of your child, there is no quick tip solution, not one that will work long term anyway.
-Understand that and you’re well on the way to solving the problem once and for all.
+However, if you and your family are suffering as a result of your child’s behaviour problems, there is no quick fix—at least not one that will work in the long run.
+Understand that, and you’re well on your way to solving the problem once and for all.

 If you’re dealing with difficult behaviour problems, I hope that by explaining why parenting tips won’t help you, I’ve identified what will.
 To solve your child’s behaviour issues, you have to look at them holistically in the context of the child’s whole life.
-You have to examine where you’re going and what you’re doing and then do something about it and all that takes self reflection and courage.
+You have to examine where you’re going and what you’re doing and then do something about it, and all that takes self-reflection and courage.
 Are you leading?
-Are you giving mixed messages?
-Are you undermining each other (if you have a partner) and so on.
+Are you sending mixed messages?
+Are you undermining each other (if you have a partner) and so on?
 Only by being prepared to look at your own role will you be able to move forward and put the behaviour behind you.